Do Go On - 125 - The Legend of Bigfoot

 I thought you meant film like motion picture.

-It is a motion, there is a motion picture.
+It is a motion, it's a motion picture.

 Okay.